scalalandio/chimney/docs/docs/supported-transformations.md

 !!! example

-    Due to nature of `opaque type`s to work this example needs to have opaque types defined in a different file than where they are being used:
+    Due to nature of `opaque type`s to work this example needs to have opaque types defined in a different `.scala` file than where they are being used:

     ```scala
     package models